Pine Ridge Pet Cemetery: History

-The Animal Rescue League of Boston was founded by Anna Huntington Smith in 1899.
+The Animal Rescue League of Boston was founded by Anna Harris Smith in 1899.
 She bought a tract of land in the Riverdale section of town to be a place where the working horses of Boston could rest or, if needed, be euthanized.
 Smith built an electrified stall on the property, which she called "the House of the Blessed Release," that would kill the horse whenever it happened to wander into it.

 If a horse could be saved, it was given a few weeks of rest and then returned to its owner along with a warning to take better care of the animal.
 In addition to horses, which were the main focus of the facility, kennels for dogs and cats were also built.
 As motors took the place of horses, the facility eventually changed its focus to cats and dogs instead.

 The cemetery was built adjacent to the animal refuge.